On the gap property of a linearized NLS operator: Sturm comparison and properties of the ground state

 \end{rem}

 \begin{proof} We sketch the (standard) argument.
-First of all it is enough to prove the theorem under the assumption that $F(t)>0$ for all $0<t<l_0$.
+Consider first the case $F(0)=f(0)>0$.
+Note that for this case it is enough to prove the theorem under the assumption that $F(t)>0$ for all $0<t<l_0$.
 Once this is proved, the general case follows by a simple bootstrapping argument.
-Also one may assume $F(0)=f(0)>0$.
-The case $F(0)=f(0)=0$ can be treated by a limiting argument.

 Denote $R=R(t) = \frac {F^{\prime}(t)} {F(t)}$, $r=r(t) =\frac {f^{\prime}(t) } {f(t) }$.
 Clearly $(R-r)\Bigr|_{t=0} \ge 0$.
 Then

 Integrating in time then yields that $R-r\ge 0$ for all $t$.
 Thus